National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 #### Subject Matter Expert (SME) {#sec-onboarding-team-role-sme}

-This individual brings 'specialized' knowledge to the study design, implementation, and data interpretation.
+This individual brings "specialized" knowledge to the study design, implementation, and data interpretation.
 An SME typically has knowledge not readily available from others on the research team, such as (depending on the focus of the COVID-19 related study) a cancer epidemiologist or medical anthropologist.

 #### Data Analyst {#sec-onboarding-team-role-analyst}